MacDoland/technical-test-front-end-main/README.md

 * A number of e2e tests reporting flaky - it may be the AsyncBoundary/Loading Page that's tripping up the tests or the api call time, im not sure - they are not fully deterministic which is something I would look to address.
 For now I just bumped up the retry count.

 * Improve e2e tests to include more than just Title.
 I left it at title, as I was mainly interested in ensuring navigating through the application didnt result in broken or missing pages.
 Inspecting any data could result in having to update the tests on every seed.

+* created and updated properties on entities should be parsed to date objects so rest-hooks knows when to make resources stale

+* 3D turbine should reset the blade back to position on "View Blade", some times it doesn't